jmoraxix/IndieAirways/README.md

 RESTful server created to manage and store data

 ## IndieAirwaysClient
-JavaFX client that helps users to manage their accounts in a easy to use GUI
+JavaFX client that helps users to manage their accounts in an easy to use GUI

 # About
 Programacion Concurrente Cliente Servidor